ivoelbert/infinits/README.md

 const someIsGtTen: boolean = Infinits.range({ end: 10 }).some((element: number) => element > 10);
 ```

--   ### `find`
+### `find`

-Returns the first element that makes a predicate true, undefined if no element makes it. _might never finish_ if the list is infinite!
+Returns the first element that makes a predicate true, undefined if no element makes it.

 ```typescript
 import { Infinits } from 'infinits';